Elk Rock Garden: History

 When Kerr died in 1957, his daughters, Anne McDonald and Jane Platt, gave the estate and an endowment for its maintenance to the Episcopal Bishop of Oregon on condition that the garden be open to visitors.
 The diocese named the gardens "Elk Rock Gardens of the Bishop's Close".
 The "Elk Rock" part of the name derived from the late 19th century name for nearby cliffs above the river.
 The "Close" part of the name derived from a mainly British use of the word meaning "an enclosed area around a church or other sacred space".
 The Elk Rock Garden Foundation and the Friends of Elk Rock Garden were formed in 1994 to protect and maintain the garden.

+In 2022, the Episcopal Diocese of Oregon decided to sell the estate, which was ultimately purchased by the Elk Rock Garden Foundation in 2023.

 On nearby land to the south, the City of Portland manages about 3.3 acre donated by the Kerr family in 1955 for a public park.
 The Peter Kerr Property, as it is called, includes natural habitat and part of a 1200 ft railroad tunnel through Elk Rock.
 The Willamette Shore Trolley uses the tunnel for passenger excursions between Portland and Lake Oswego.
 Across the river from the estate and park is Elk Rock Island, which is accessible from Spring Park in Milwaukie on the east side of the river.